binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 %% Plugins for collecting OpenStack metrics: https://github.com/catalyst/collectd-openstack

 %% Nagios, Graphite, Collectd for OpenStack.
+Touched on this in VPS and Web chapters, may not need to do a lot here.
+Possibly cover the Mobiddiction learnings.

 ## 4. SSM Risks that Solution Causes